wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/5-extend-entity-lists-forms.md

 - Comment approval by using the **Send** command.
 Only sent or received comments are visible on the portal.

-- row of portal users who created and received the comment.
+- Row of portal users who created and received the comment.

 - Further customization of the portal comment table is possible to implement additional business requirements.